Tomb of the Eagles: The findings

 According to a well-documented research report, the builders of the tomb were capable of "sophisticated architectural design" and had "advanced engineering skills and an understanding of astronomy and mathematics"; the labourers had "exceptional talent, especially since it is assumed that only primitive tools were available".
 Radiocarbon dating suggests that the construction may have taken a full century.
 Archeologists believe that the tomb "was used regularly for 800 years, with the last burial around 1600 BC".
 Expert analysis of the bones indicates that "these people experienced energetic lives of health, but also encountered many of the injuries and diseases that afflict contemporary society".
 A later expert examination of the 85 skulls, however, indicated that at least 20% had sustained some type of violent injury, possibly from "wooden clubs and stone axes".

 Access to the tomb is via a low tunnel 3 m long.
-Visitors used to be able to lie flat on a wheeled trolley, and then stand up in the interior of the tomb.
-Due to regulations and restrictions imposed during the COVID-19 pandemic, the tomb closed in 2020 and the decision was later made for it to close permanently.
-It is not currently open to the public.

-However, in June 2025, the South Ronaldsay and Burray Development Trust announced that it had received a grant of £101,607 from the National Lottery Heritage Fund to enable it to purchase the site with the aim of eventually reopening it to visitors.
+Visitors lie flat on a wheeled trolley, and then stand up in the interior of the tomb.
+During the COVID-19 pandemic, the tomb closed to the public.
+However, in June 2025, the South Ronaldsay and Burray Development Trust announced that it had received a grant of £101,607 from the National Lottery Heritage Fund to enable it to purchase the site.
+The tomb reopened to visitors in the summer of 2026.